oilmcut-2020/GitHub-Tutorial/README.md

 As soon as you click on “Fork”, it will take some time to fork the repository.
 Once done you will notice that the repository name is under your account.

-*That's all for this tutorial, I hope you enjoyed it and got to understand "HOW TO ISE GITHUB".
+##### That's all for this tutorial, I hope you enjoyed it and got to understand "HOW TO USE GITHUB".